 “But God shows his love for us in that while we were still sinners, Christ died for us.”
 (Romans 5:8 ESV)

 Just what did Jesus accomplish when He died on the cross?
 He paid the penalty that our sins had incurred for us.
 And because He has paid for sin, He offers us forgiveness, a fresh start, a clean slate.
 He offers us new life in Himself!

 “But God, being rich in mercy, because of the great love with which he loved us, even when we were dead in our trespasses, made us alive together with Christ – by grace you have been saved…” (Ephesians 2:4-5 ESV)

-You must respond to Jesus and what He has done for you.
+You can respond to Jesus and what He has done for you.